 Example: ($11,169 + $6,300) * 0.74 = $12,927.06.

 Once tax credits have been taken into account, you will have spent about $12,927 to install your system, assuming you hired an installer.

 Step 4: Account for solar system part replacements.

-You also need to take into consideration the added expenses for solar part replacements.
+You also need to take into consideration the added expenses for solar part replacements to answer the question of is solar worth it.
 To estimate the costs: